-If you have decided to go to a trade or vocational school upon high school graduation, your next step will be to choose a trade that suits you and your personality.
+If you have decided to go to a trade or vocational school upon high school graduation, your next step will be to choose an occupation that suits you and your personality.
 What are you interested in?
 And, can you make a living doing it?
 Are you mechanically minded?
-Do you have a compassion and the need to assist others?
+Do you have compassion and the need to assist others?
 Do you have a mind for business-related matters?
 Are you interested in beauty and fitness?
 Perhaps you are an aspiring entrepreneur.
-For some, you already know where your true passion lies.
+For some, you already know where your real passion lies.

 Career-focused trade schools offer many opportunities with a wide array of options.
-You may attend on-campus or often, online courses are available, however, in some instances, hands-on training is required.
-As you determine which trade is right for you, below are a few options to consider.
+You may attend on-campus, or often, online courses are available, however, in some instances, hands-on training is required.
+As you determine which trade is right for you, there are a few options to consider below.
 The healthcare industry provides numerous opportunities to the tradesperson, such as a medical assistant, veterinary assistant, pharmacy technician, medical office administrator, medical coder or as a massage therapist.

 Within the field of business, you may be trained as an administrative assistant, bookkeeper, real estate broker, hospitality manager or marketing assistant, to name a few options.
 The human services sector provides career options in social work, personal healthcare aides, human service assistants, among others.
 Within the field of beauty and cosmetology, you can pursue a career as a hair stylist, nail technician, barber, esthetician or, if fitness is your passion, perhaps an exercise instructor or nutritionist would suit you.